-What makes North Carolina a leading life science hub?
+What makes North Carolina a leading life sciences hub?

-Our top-tier research universities, strong talent pipeline, and thriving ecosystem are moving life science companies forward.
+Our top-tier research universities, strong talent pipeline, and thriving ecosystem are moving life sciences companies forward.

 North Carolina has a highly trained workforce of over 66,000, a large community of 735 bioscience companies and approximately 2,400 service providers, and a low cost of doing business, among many other competitive advantages.

-Why do so many life science companies call North Carolina home?
+Why do so many life sciences companies call North Carolina home?

 Some of the biggest names in pharma, biotech, agriculture, and contract research

-Consistent top tier ranking from numerous analyses of life science clusters in the U.S.
+Consistent top tier ranking from numerous analyses of life sciences clusters in the U.S.

 Specialization in R&D, Contract Research, Ag, Bioscience Distribution (source: TEConomy)